<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 3. How did you learn to complete this task?

 Don’t make any assumptions about how people are trained and mentored when they learn new skills and processes.
-This question opens up the opportunity for dialog about professional development.
+This question opens up the opportunity for a dialogue about professional development.
 It also allows you to confirm that Standard work documentation is leveraged during training.

 4. What are the process inputs, and how are they produced or procured?